niladri1204/niladri1204/README.md

 * 🚀 Currently building **CartIntel**, an intelligent product discovery and comparison system
 * 📚 Continuously learning and improving my engineering fundamentals

+---

+## What I'm Currently Building

+### 🛒 CartIntel

+An intelligent product discovery and comparison system focused on understanding products beyond simple keyword matching.

+I'm building CartIntel as a complete engineering system, working across:

+* Product discovery and acquisition
+* Category and attribute intelligence
+* Product identity normalization
+* Product matching and entity resolution
+* Search and ranking
+* Browser extension architecture
+* Backend systems and APIs

+The goal is to build a system that can **understand what a product actually is, find equivalent products across sources, and help users make better purchasing decisions.**